phanumat/Documentation/tools-and-ide/github-integration.rst

 Overview
 --------

-The GitHub IDE integration allows you to integrate your forked SmartThingsPublic repository with the IDE.
+The GitHub IDE integration allows you to integrate your forked PEA HiVEPublic repository with the IDE.
 This allows you to easily view and work with SmartApps or Device Handlers already in the repository, as well as update the versions in your IDE with upstream repository changes, and make commits to your forked repository right from the IDE.

-When you setup GitHub integration in the IDE, you will create a fork of the SmartThingsPublic repository in GitHub.
+When you setup GitHub integration in the IDE, you will create a fork of the PEA HiVEPublic repository in GitHub.
 This will then be the repository that the IDE will be connected to.
 When you add files from the repository to the IDE, this is the repository it will look at to get the available files.
 When you commit changes in the IDE, you are making commits in your remote forked repository.

-You will need to manage the syncing of your forked repository with the original SmartThingsPublic repository, just as you would with any forked repository in GitHub.
+You will need to manage the syncing of your forked repository with the original PEA HiVEPublic repository, just as you would with any forked repository in GitHub.

 .. important::